Mapbox and Leaflet are the most popular map libraries, both used for displaying and creating interactive maps on the web.

 Hopefully, this article aids you in deciding which map library suits you best.

-If you enjoyed reading this article about Mapbox vs Leaflet, you should read these as well:
+If you liked this article about Mapbox vs Leaflet, you should also check out this article about free mapping software.